underware-gg/pistols-64/clients/terminal/README.md

 ## Shell Terminal Client

-From here on you're gonna need Python...
+From here on you're gonna need **Python**...

 ### macOS / Linux

-**If you  don't have Python**, the easiest way to install and maintain it is using `pyenv`.
+If you don't have Python, the easiest way to install and maintain it is using `pyenv`.

 ```sh
 brew install pyenv
 pyenv install 3.12
 ```

-Needs to be activated before use.
+Needs to be activated before use, by running the following command.
-Run this, or to add this to your shell config file (`.zshrc` on your home).
+Or better, paste at the end of your shell config file (`.zshrc` on your home).
+Python will be activated automatically every time you open a new terminal.

 ```sh
 eval "$(pyenv init -)"